armory/documentation/docs/2. user guide/find_images.md

+- how to use find images
+  - different images in different regions
-how to use find images and the expressino language to use the image as a base image and something to deploy.
+- use expression language to use the found image later in the pipeline.
+  - give an example using it as a base image
+  - give an example deploying the found image